Winners and Losers of Dallas Cowboys' Week 4 Performance

 Loser: Jason Witten

-After having a huge game against the Denver Broncos, Jason Witten has just two receptions for 12 yards in the past two games.
-What is more concerning is that Witten has played the majority of snaps on offense this season and has been nearly useless in the passing game.
-He's been on 118 total snaps and 67 passing snaps in the past two games, according to Pro Football Focus and hasn't been a factor at all.
+What's more concerning is that Witten has played the majority of snaps on offense this season and has been nearly useless in the passing game.
+He's been on 118 total snaps and 67 passing snaps in the past two games, according to Pro Football Focus, and hasn't been a factor at all.